uob-coms20007/webpages/welcome.md

   * *Syntax and semantics:* how to describe the programming language mathematically.
   * *Expressive power:* how to understand the limitations of the programming language by proving theorems.

-This unit gives you a taster of several important topics in theoretical computer science: [Programming Language Theory](https://en.wikipedia.org/wiki/Programming_language_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory) and [Computability Theory](https://en.wikipedia.org/wiki/Computability_theory).
+This unit gives you a taster of several important topics in theoretical computer science: [Programming Language Theory](https://en.wikipedia.org/wiki/Programming_language_theory), [Theory of Formal Languages](https://en.wikipedia.org/wiki/Formal_language) and [Computability Theory](https://en.wikipedia.org/wiki/Computability_theory).
 It prepares you for courses in the programming languages theme in your third and fourth year, especially *COMS30040: Types and Lambda Calculus* and *COMSM0067: Advanced Topics in Programming Languages*, but it's primary purpose is to make you better at *thinking* about computer programs.

 * * *